Welcome to Year One

-- Homework will be uploaded every Friday and is due the following Thursday (by uploading to SeeSaw).
+- Homework will be uploaded every Friday and is due the following Friday on Seesaw.

 - Please ensure your child brings their reading books to school every day where we will change it if they have finished it at home.
-Phonics books will be changed every Friday.
-Please try to read at home at least 4 times a week and log on the Boom Reader App.
+Please try to read at home at least 4 times a week and log it on the Boom Reader App.